-From \cref{eq:Cdef}, we can see that the nonreciprocal nature of our system causes the gauge capacitance matrix $C^\gamma$ to no longer be symmetric, as opposed to the Hermitian case.
-However, in one dimension, we can exploit the tridiagonal nature of $C^\gamma$ to find a similar but symmetric system by factoring out the nonreciprocal decay.
+From \cref{eq:Cdef}, we can see that the non-reciprocal nature of our system causes the gauge capacitance matrix $C^\gamma$ to no longer be symmetric, as opposed to the Hermitian case.
+However, in one dimension, we can exploit the tridiagonal nature of $C^\gamma$ to find a similar but symmetric system by factoring out the non-reciprocal decay.

 \begin{lemma} Define the \emph{symmetrised gauge capacitance matrix} $J^\gamma$ as

 with diagonal and off-diagonal given by

 Furthermore, introduce the \emph{transformation matrix} $R = \diag\left(\bm r^{(1)},\dots,\bm r^{(N)}\right)$ with $r_i$ defined recursively as